AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 Currently the Software Supports:
-- analog Inputs
+- Analog Inputs
-- digital Inputs
+- Digital Inputs
+- Digital Outputs
-- digital Outputs
+- PWM Outputs
-- support of Digital RGB LEDs like WS2812 or PL9823
+- Digital RGB LEDs like WS2812 or PL9823
-- latching Potentiometers
+- latching Potentiometers / Selector Switches
-- 1 absolute encoder input
+- 1 absolute encoder Selector Switch

 TODO
--[ ] Matrix Keyboard Support
+- Matrix Keyboard Support

-Should i add this?
+Should this be supported?
--[ ] RC Servo  Support
+- RC Servo  Support

 # Compatiblity
 This software works with LinuxCNC 2.8, 2.9 and 2.10.